supervisely-ecosystem/iterate-over-project/README.md

 # Quickstart  - iterate over a Supervisely project using Python SDK

----
-description: >-
 In this article, we will learn how to iterate through a project with annotated data in python.
 It is one of the most frequent operations in Superviely Apps and python automation scripts.
----

 # Iterate over a project